 Death is inextricably linked with life.
 Dying is a process that happens the moment that we are born.
-Our bodies are undergoing continuous processes of death and renewal as each cell in our bodies dies to be renewed.
-Our body decays as we get older.
+Our bodies are undergoing continuous processes of decay, death and rebirth as each cell in our bodies dies to be renewed.
 Every day lived; every breath taken is a step closer to death.

-Hekate is a Greek goddess with three faces.
+Hekate is an ancient witch goddess with three faces.
 She presides over the three-way crossroads and is also a psychopomp.
 She is a midwife Goddess, the Goddess of Witchcraft.
 She is the knower of the Great Mysteries and is the Ensouler of the world.